dimitri/pgcopydb/docs/index.rst

     size of the data to migrate.

     Sometimes the migration context needs to reduce that downtime window.
-    For these advanced and complex cases pgcopydb embeds a full replication solution using the Postgres Logical Decoding low-level APIs, available since Postgres 9.4.
+    For these advanced and complex cases, pgcopydb embeds a full replication solution using the Postgres Logical Decoding low-level APIs, available since Postgres 9.4.